Orthopedic Implants and Devices

 Cartilage Regeneration

-Despite traditionally poor healing of cartilage due to suboptimal blood supply, Chitosan is also effective at stimulating intra-articular cartilage regeneration.
-Its biocompatibility and biodegradability sufficiently stimulate the local environment to promote connective tissue and vascular growth to assist natural repair [Li,Ravanetti].
+Although cartilage typically heals poorly due to limited blood supply, chitosan has been shown to effectively stimulate intra-articular cartilage regeneration.
+Its biocompatibility and biodegradability help create a favorable local environment, promoting connective tissue formation and vascular growth to support natural repair [Li,Ravanetti].

 Do you have a project?